Adam Laxalt

 Laxalt is the son of former U.S. Senator Pete Domenici of New Mexico and grandson of former Nevada governor and U.S. senator Paul Laxalt.
 He graduated from Georgetown University and its law school before working as an aide to then-Under Secretary of State for Arms Control and International Security Affairs John R. Bolton and Virginia U.S. Senator John Warner.
 He worked as a lawyer in private practice and was a member of the Navy Judge Advocate General's Corps from 2005 to 2010.

 Elected in 2014, Laxalt served one term as the attorney general of Nevada from 2015 to 2019.
 In that role, he filed legal briefs in support of laws restricting abortion, challenged federal environmental protection regulations, opposed some gun regulations, and opposed a multi-state investigation into ExxonMobil's role in climate change.

 He unsuccessfully ran for governor of Nevada in 2018, losing to Democrat Steve Sisolak.
 Laxalt co-chaired Donald Trump's 2020 unsuccessful reelection campaign in Nevada.
-After Trump lost the 2020 election and refused to concede, Trump and Laxalt made false claims of large-scale fraud in Nevada's election and sought to overturn the election results.
+An election denier, Laxalt is a proponent of the disproven conspiracy theory that large-scale fraud occurred in Nevada's election and sought to overturn the election results after Trump lost the 2020 election and refused to concede.

+Laxalt later ran for the United States Senate in 2022, and was chosen as the Republican nominee.
+By a narrow (0.77%) margin, he lost the general election to the incumbent, Catherine Cortez Masto.